Romanian government in limbo as PM refuses to quit

-BUCHAREST The fate of Romania's government hung in the balance on Thursday with Prime Minister Sorin Grindeanu refusing to resign in a political crisis that threatens to undermine a sweeping tax overhaul.
+BUCHAREST (Reuters) - The fate of Romania's government hung in the balance on Thursday with Prime Minister Sorin Grindeanu refusing to resign in a political crisis that threatens to undermine a sweeping tax overhaul.

 Grindeanu's leftist Social Democrat Party (PSD) withdrew its support for his cabinet late on Wednesday, saying he was not implementing the coalition government's programme.
 It plans to file a no-confidence motion against him in parliament on Monday along with its junior coalition partner ALDE.